-Those looking to passionately debate Hungarian political history will find themselves at home in this bar, set along what used to be a quiet street in the Jewish Quarter.
-The tranquil, chess-playing and tea-sipping crowd in the afternoons is deceiving — come night-time, and Kisüzem fills to capacity so that earning a place at the bar can be a challenge.
+Those looking to passionately debate Hungarian political history will find themselves at home in this bar set along what used to be a quiet street in the Jewish Quarter.
+The tranquil, chess-playing and tea-sipping crowd in the afternoons is deceiving — come night-time and Kisüzem fills to capacity so that earning a place at the bar can be a challenge.
 Local artists, Budapest's left-wing intelligentsia, and international students comprise the regular customers.

 Wallet-friendly Hungarian wines and beers are available, and rum aficionados can pamper themselves with excellent top-shelf selections.
 There's also some food: the toasted sandwiches and the daily soup specials are tastier than your average bar snacks.
 Keep an eye out for the rotating set of contemporary art pieces decorating the exposed brick walls.